 The world is a complex and dynamic place.
 Earth takes part in an intricate dance with the moon, surrounding planets, our sun, other stars and entire galaxies.
 All interact with one another determining our position in the universe.
 On a much smaller scale, humans consist of trillions of cells that work together to let us walk, run, and think.
 Each such single living cell is driven by the interaction of about a trillion non-living molecules.
 Life at all scales is complex, dynamic, and difficult to understand.
 All these examples, however, have in common that they obey the basic laws of physics.
-Although we can apply those laws to understand a small part of each system, many interacting parts can behave wildly different and unpredictable.
-By combining theory and experiment, our lab aims at understanding such system dynamics, studying living (Dynamics in Biology) and non-living (Dynamics in Physics) systems.
+Although one can apply those laws to understand a small part of each system, many interacting parts can behave wildly different and unpredictable.